weirui-kong/ZZAnitom/README.md

 ### `ZZAModalViewController`

-Here's a simple example demonstrating how to use `ZZAModalViewController`, in which you can use your customized content view:
+Here's a simple example demonstrating how to use `ZZAModalViewController`, where you can use your custom content view:

 | Center-Push | Center-Push |
 |---|---|